Syngonium: Biology and ecology

-Perennial, evergreen climbers and hemieiphytes.
-Sometimes plants, e.g. after breaking the stem, become epiphytes.
-After germination of the seeds, which always takes place in the ground, the plant remains for some time at the stage of the rosette, with a slender stalk with very short internodes.
+Syngonium are perennial, evergreen climbers and hemieiphytes.
+Sometimes plants become epiphytes, such as after breaking the stem.
+After seed germination, which always takes place in the ground, the plant remains for some time at the rosette stage, with a slender stalk with very short internodes.
 Leaves, first ovate, after some time become cordate at the base.
 Then the stem rapidly grows to length, creeping in places with the highest shading.
 After reaching the trunk of the tree, the stem begins to climb rapidly towards the light, and the plant begins to form larger leaf blades.
-After reaching the appropriate height, the plants form mature leaf blades and bloom.
+After reaching an appropriate height, the plant forms mature leaf blades and blooms.
 After the growth cone is damaged, the usually unbranched plant begins to form lateral shoots.
 In the event of loss of contact with the support by the top part of the stem, the plant begins to produce narrower and longer internodes and smaller leaves.
-The flowers of the twins are protogous.

 In the process of flowering plants use the mechanism of thermogenesis.
 Plants bloom for 3 days.
-Around noon on the first day of the cycle the scabbard inflorescence opens up to one-half to two-thirds of its length, allowing the insects to access the female flowers.
+Around noon on the first day of the cycle the scabbard inflorescence opens up to one-half to two-thirds of its length, allowing insects to access the female flowers.
 The markings of the bars become moist and the temperature of the flask slightly rises above the ambient level.
-On the morning of the second day of the cycle, the temperature of the flask rapidly increases (to about 12 °C above the environment), and the flowers begin to give off a sharp aroma, attracting insects.
-This condition lasts for about 12 hours, after which the inflorescence temperature drops, but remains at about 2 °C above the external conditions.
+On the morning of the second day of the cycle, the temperature of the flask rapidly increases (to about 12°C above the environment), and the flowers begin to give off a sharp aroma, attracting insects.
+This condition lasts for about 12 hours, after which the inflorescence temperature drops, but remains at about 2°C above the external conditions.
 On the third day the temperature of the flask again increases slightly, and the sheath curls up on the stretch of staminodes and female flowers, which stop taking pollen at the same time.
-Then the male flowers open, letting out long threads of pollen, which falls into the chamber formed by the lower part of the vagina.
+Then the male flowers open, letting out long threads of pollen, which fall into the chamber formed by the lower part of the vagina.
 At the same time, the temperature of the flask drops to the ambient level.
 Beetles are the primary insects that pollinate the flowers, especially those in the subfamilies Rutelinae and Dynastiniae.
 Syngonium podophyllum predominantly reproduces vegetatively, contributing to its invasiveness.

 Toxicity

-The twig tissues contain sharp crystals of calcium oxalate.
-Contact with the plant, especially its accidental damage, can cause inflammation of the skin, manifested by itching, burning, and the appearance of efflorescence and blisters.
-Getting the juice of the plant into the eye causes burning and tearing.
-Contact plants from the mucous membranes of the mouth causes them severe irritation, seen as a sharp, searing pain and swelling.
-Ingestion of the plant causes inflammation of the gastrointestinal mucosa.
+All parts of the plant contain sharp crystals of calcium oxalate.
+This can cause symptoms including gastric irritation, salivation, a tingling, burning, or swelling in the mouth area if ingested.
+Syngonium plants should be kept away from pets: toxic symptoms in animals including dogs, cats, and horses include oral irritation, mouth area swelling, excessive drooling, or difficulty swallowing.